-Section 80D under the Income Tax Act, 1961, offers health insurance policyholders certain tax benefits that help reduce their yearly income tax liabilities.
-This provision is applicable on the premium amount paid by the policyholders towards their health insurance policies covering themselves and their eligible family members.
+Section 80D of the Income Tax Act, 1961, offers health insurance policyholders tax benefits to reduce yearly income tax liabilities.
+This provision is applicable to the premium amount paid by the policyholders towards their health insurance policies for themselves and their family members.

 As per Sec 80D of the Income Tax Act, taxpayers can claim tax deductions on health insurance premiums.
 Benefits under Section 80D are applicable even after claiming exemptions under Section 80C.

 Simply put, the health insurance premium that individuals pay for themselves or their family members is subtracted from their taxable income.
 This, in turn, reduces their tax liability.

 Note: Section 80C offers tax exemption of up to Rs.
 1.5 lakh from total taxable income.
 It is applicable to various investments like life insurance, 5-year FD, tuition fees paid towards the education of 2 children, etc.